-One of the stories which inspired creating CMNGD (COMMONGOOD) was by a leadership course which required CMNGD (COMMONGOOD) cofounder, Dave, to spend 1 day homeless and beg for $15, this experience forever changed how he and Hannah viewed poverty & homelessness.
+One of the stories which inspired creating CMNGD (COMMONGOOD) was by a leadership course which required CMNGD cofounder, Dave, to spend 1 day homeless and beg for $15, this experience forever changed how he viewed poverty & homelessness.

 There were over 2300 people (at the time) who were living without a home every day in the city and we simply do not react the same way as we do during a natural disaster, during an emergency.
 The people who need the help the most, still face incredible barriers and it only gets worse during emergencies.

 Get in contact with us today to become a part of our journey and help us make good more common.

-There was a gap, and after years of volunteering and research, speaking to social service agencies and finding a business model to support it, Dave & Hannah decided to use their entrepreneurial background, deep love for community & blend it with their passion for social justice issues to address employment barriers for people who experience poverty and homelessness.
+There was a gap, and after years of volunteering and research, speaking to social service agencies and finding a business model to support it, the cofounders came together to use their entrepreneurial background, deep love for community & blend it with their passion for social justice issues to address employment barriers for people who experience poverty and homelessness.

 CMNGD (pronounced COMMONGOOD) launched in June 2016, on ATB BoostR – a crowdfunding platform, and were in full operation by September 2016 with the support of a variety of community partners like ATB Financial, the Calgary Drop In & Rehab Centre, FreshStart Recovery, The Alex, Momentum and a variety of businesses and private investors in Calgary.